 Here’s the final image I’ll be sharing on Pinterest.

-PicMonkey is a great photo editor with a ton of different options to create interesting graphics for your photography business.
+The PicMonkey photo editor has a ton of different options to help you create interesting graphics for your photography business.
 Design images for social media sharing, create branding graphics including logos and banners, or customize marketing materials, such as flyers and posters.
 It’s affordable, fun to use, and the online app allows you to edit your images on the go.

 Have you used PicMonkey?
-Let me know in the comments below.
+Let me know in the comments:)